dart-lang/site-www/src/_guides/language/numbers.md

 and **subject to change**.

 {{ site.alert.note }}
-  The platform-specific behavior might change to be less surprising, more consistent, or more performant.
+  Any platform-specific behavior that this page describes might change to be less surprising, more consistent, or more performant.
 {{ site.alert.end }}